johnridesabike/bikewalklife/posts/2020/12/going-to-the-poorhouse-in-an-automobile-and-why-cars-are-unequal-burdens.md

 - Todd Litman
 - poverty
 - car culture
+excerpt: >
+  There is a great blog post by Todd Litman on Planetizen about why car dependency is a major factor in fueling poverty.

 ---
 There is a [great blog post by Todd Litman on Planetizen](https://www.planetizen.com/blogs/111535-automobile-dependency-unequal-burden) about why car dependency is a major factor in fueling poverty: